11 Favorite Breakfast & Brunch Places in Tallinn I Actually Recommend

 Planning a spontaneous trip to Tallinn?
 Don’t forget to lock in your accommodation and activities early.
 Here are some of my favorite options:

 🚘Thinking of Traveling Around Estonia by Car?
 For a summer trip, book early; in winter prices are low at any time.
-Compare prices between rental companies here!
+Compare prices between rental companies and enjoy your drive!

-So whether you are spending a quick weekend in Tallinn or making a base here for a few months during autumn, winter or another season, this breakfast guide is a good place to begin your foodie adventures!
+So whether you are spending a quick weekend in Tallinn or making a base here for a few months during autumn, winter or another season, this breakfast guide is a good place to start when it comes to food!

 Map with all the cafes for breakfast is in the end of this post.